horyekhunley/horyekhunley/README.md

 - Open to junior roles or internships in AI, machine learning, or backend development (remote or on-site)

 💬 Let's Connect:
-- Ask me about AI, machine learning, data analysis, or backend development
+- Let's talk about AI, machine learning, data analysis, or backend development
 - Reach out for collaborations or just a friendly chat!